Yorkshire Electric Car Holiday Cottage

 How much does it cost to charge an EV?

-EVs use power that’s measured in kilowatts (kWh), with batteries that have a capacity ranging from 17kWh to around 100kWh. kWh is the same unit that your regular electricity supply at home is measured in.
+EVs use power that’s measured in kilowatts (kWh), the same unit your regular electricity supply at home is measured in.

-The average cost incurred for fully charging an EV will vary, depending on the charging point’s speed capability and the size of the car battery.
-According to Podpoint, the cost to charge a typical electric car with a 60kWh battery and 200-mile range costs around £15.00 for a full charge (calculated at 25p per kWh).
+The average cost for a full charge will vary on the charging point’s speed capability and the size of the car battery.
+According to Podpoint, the cost to charge a typical electric car with a 60kWh battery and 200-mile range costs around £20 at home, and at a public charging station this increases to £35.

-It’s worth researching alternative energy suppliers if it makes sense to switch and save.
-At the moment, many Utility companies are offering tariffs and deals targeted at EV drivers (with some of these suppliers also being able to supply renewable energy as part of their offering).
+It’s worth researching alternative energy suppliers if it makes sense to switch and save; many utility companies offer tariffs targeted at EV drivers.

-Should your guests pay to charge their EV at your holiday let?
+Should your guests pay to charge their EV at your holiday cottage?

-When deciding whether to charge, it’s a good idea to look at what someone might be paying to stay at your holiday home versus how much energy they could potentially use charging their car.
-A large group with several EV’s paying £300 to stay over a weekend in the low season could reduce your income by 10-20% due to car charging costs.
-However, charging a one-car family an extra £20 for EV charging who is paying over £2,000 to stay at your cottage could be considered ‘penny-pinching’.
+When deciding whether to charge, it’s a good idea to look at what someone might be paying to stay at your holiday home versus the potential cost for them using the charger.
+Several EV car owners paying £500 for a weekend in the low season could reduce your return by 10-20%.
+However, charging a one-car family paying over £2,000 to stay at your cottage an extra £20 for EV charging could be considered ‘penny-pinching’.

-Some charge points have an RFID linked app so that you can see exactly how much the guest is using, so you can bill them if required.
+Some charge points have an RFID linked app so that you can see exactly how much the guest used, and bill what’s required.

 Whether to charge or not is a choice for you, the holiday home owner, to make.